fultonj/antelope/lvms/README.md

 On the the three CoreOS systems root will be mounted on `/dev/sda` but `/dev/vda` and `/dev/vdb` will be available to back LVMS.

-To get a feel of what Ansible has to automate read [manual](manual.md).
+To get a feel of what Ansible has to automate see the [example CRs](cr/).